 - The dams at the City reservoirs were inspected and evaluated for compliance with existing and proposed regulations.
 The dams were found to be stable, in reasonable good condition, and well maintained.
-A program for performing maintenance and upgrades has been developed. - The east wall on # 2 reservoir has been repaired and work on repairing the # 1 reservoir is done - Emergency Action Plans for the City dams were updated as necessary.
+A program for performing maintenance and upgrades has been developed. - Emergency Action Plans for the City dams were updated as necessary.